-If you are released on licence, your probation officer can help you find accommodation - provided you have spent a continuous period of at least twelve months in custody.
+If you are released on licence, your probation officer can help you find accommodation, as long as you have spent a continuous period of at least twelve months in custody.

 Help with money before you are released from prison

 All prisoners are given a discharge grant paid for by the prison when they leave.
 This is money to help with your costs until your benefits are sorted out.

 If a prison housing adviser has found you accommodation for your first night, you may be given a higher discharge grant (about an extra £50), which will be paid directly to the accommodation provider.

 - essential belongings lost when you were away